Options to deactivate your website subscription.

-- Cancel your subscription and immediately take your site offline
+- Cancel your subscription or plan, which immediately takes your site offline.

 Before you cancel

-Before you cancel your Squarespace website subscription, consider the following options for optimizing your site performance or decreasing your site costs:
+Before ending your Squarespace website subscription, consider the following options for optimizing your site performance or decreasing your site costs:

 - Change your website plan or billing cycle to meet your needs and budget.